algorithm-archivists/algorithm-archive/chapters/data_compression/huffman/huffman.md

 Huffman encoding follows from the problem described in the [Data Compression](../data_compression.md) section.
 We have a string that we want to encode into bits.
 Huffman encoding ensures that our encoded bitstring is as small as possible without losing any information.
-Because it is both lossless and gaurantees the smallest possible bitlength, it outright replaces both Shannon and Shannon-Fano encoding in most cases, which is a little weird because the method was devised while Huffman was taking a course from Fano, himself!
+Because it is both lossless and guarantees the smallest possible bit length, it outright replaces both Shannon and Shannon-Fano encoding in most cases, which is a little weird because the method was devised while Huffman was taking a course from Fano, himself!

 The idea is somewhat straightforward in principle, but a little difficult to code in practice.
 By creating a binary tree of the input alphabet, every branch can be provided a unique bit representation simply by assigning a binary value to each child and reading to a character in a leaf node if starting from the root node.

 So now the question is: how do we create a binary tree?
 Well, here we build it from the bottom up like so: